 A complete understanding of energy markets requires appreciating the views of all important players – their concerns, the challenges they face, and the solutions they are considering.
 IEA countries account for just under half of the world’s energy consumption, but all countries participate in global markets, and, increasingly, emerging economies are confronting the same energy challenges as developed nations.

 Since the 1980s, the IEA has continued to build good working relationships with countries beyond its membership, in particular major energy consuming, producing and transit countries.
-Since the IEA’s Ministerial Meeting in 2011, bilateral work programmes were agreed with key economic players: Brazil, China, India, Indonesia, Mexico, Russia and South Africa.
-The last Ministerial meetingwas held on 19th -20th November 2013 in Paris, with high-level participation from all seven countries.
-For the first time, the IEA and six Partner countries endorsed the Joint Declaration on Association, expressing their mutual interest in pursuing a stronger, more enhanced form of multilateral co-operation with the IEA.
+At the IEA’s Ministerial Meeting in 2011, bilateral work programmes were agreed with key economic players: Brazil, China, India, Indonesia, Mexico, Russia and South Africa.
+The next Ministerial meeting will be held on 19-20 November 2013 in Paris.

 Co-operation with these and other partner countries cover a wide range of activities, among them:

 The IEA also co-operates with the other international organisations and fora that work in the field of energy.
 It plays an active role in discussions with producer countries and with the Organization of the Petroleum Exporting Countries (OPEC), particularly within the International Energy Forum (IEF).
 On statistics, the IEA is a founding partner of the Joint Organisations Data Initiative (JODI).
 In addition, the IEA works closely with the International Renewable Energy Agency (IRENA).
 The IEA also supports energy-related work of the G20 and G8 and the Clean Energy Ministerial.